 SGT Sarah Biazar, SGT Sylvia Schumacher, SGT Beverly Velez, and SGT Sarah Rutherford are the most common identities our office has received complaints about since 2018.

-A Tucson television station investigated in October 2019 and provided a warning to its viewers:
+A Tucson television station investigated this scam in October 2019 and provided a warning to viewers: Story.

 More information about this type of scam can be found at: